University College Dublin A.F.C.: 2009–present

 In 2017, the club competed in the UEFA Youth League, losing on penalties to a Molde FK side which included Erling Haaland.
 Haaland was introduced as a sub in the return game at the Aker Stadion and didn't score in his half-hour on the pitch, although he did score in the penalty shoot-out.

 In September 2018, the club won promotion to the Premier Division after a 1–1 draw with Finn Harps F.C. which secured the Students the title.
 They also reached the semi-finals of the FAI Cup for the first time in 12 years only to lose 1–0 away to reigning double-champions Dundalk.
 However, a tumultuous 2019 season saw a number of players leave mid-season as they had finished college.
 A club record 12 consecutive defeats were followed by a record 10–1 defeat away to Bohemians, a match which brought about the end of Collie O'Neill's five years in charge.
 The club was relegated back to the First Division for 2020.

 After finishing third in the table in the 2021 League of Ireland First Division, UCD defeated Treaty United and Bray Wanderers in the First Division play-offs before defeating Waterford FC 2–1 in the promotion/relegation play-off to win promotion back to the 2022 League of Ireland Premier Division.

 In the 2022 League of Ireland Premier Division, UCD spent most of the season battling with Finn Harps to avoid automatic relegation.
 It was 15 games into the season before UCD managed their first win of the season, a 1–0 win away to Finn Harps.
 However, a strong finish to the season and a 3–1 win away to Finn Harps in the penultimate game of the season ensured that UCD finished in 9th place and avoided automatic relegation to the First Division, instead qualifying for the promotion/relegation playoff, where they faced Waterford FC in a repeat of the 2021 playoff.
 A 15th-minute goal by Tommy Lonergan, his 12th of the season in all competitions, led UCD to a 1–0 win and ensured their survival in the Premier Division.

+In the 2023 Season UCD struggled badly, being relegated back to the first division after only winning 2 games and getting 11 points, finishing 30 points behind 9th place Cork city.